Chart Color Schemes

 Highgate Hill features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households comprise 57.2% of all households, including 22.6% couples with children, 24.2% couples without children, and 9.1% single parent families.
-Non-family households account for 42.8%, with lone person households at 31.7% and group households comprising 11.0%.
-The median household size is 2.3 people, larger than the Greater Brisbane average of 1.9.
+Family households account for 57.2% of all households, including 22.6% couples with children, 24.2% couples without children, and 9.1% single parent families.
+Non-family households make up 42.8%, with lone person households at 31.7% and group households comprising 11.0%.
+The median household size is 2.3 people, which is larger than the Greater Brisbane average of 1.9.

 Frequently Asked Questions - Households